 Is reverse osmosis water safe to drink?
 Read this detailed article for all the details.

 If you have read all the information above and are not convinced that a water softener is your best bet, then check out these other systems to remove hard water.

-This process can remove up to 99% of the dissolved solids in the water, meaning it cleans and purifies your water for drinking.
+Reverse Osmosis was created during WW II to bring drinking water into submarines.
+It basically allowed for sea water to be turned into drinking water.
+Reverse osmosis can remove up to 99% of the dissolved solids in the water, meaning it cleans and purifies your water for drinking.

+However, a downside of the RO system is that a ton of water is wasted in the process.
 Secondly, it’s not a speedy process.
 It really impacts your water pressure and flow and requires a pressure tank to make sure you have fast water from the taps.